University of Notre Dame Dept. of Physics

 References:

-P. Das et al., submitted.
+P. Das et al., Phys.
+Rev. Lett.
+108, 167001 (2012).

 Direct space field reconstruction from SANS

-One often seeks to parameterize the field modulation due to the vortex lattice in terms of two characteristic length scales: the penetration depth (λ) and the coherence length (ξ).
-While such an approach provides a simplified method of analyzing experimental results, it also requires the implicit acceptance of a particular theoretical model.
 Recently we have begun a more complete, model independent analysis of small-angle neutron scattering (SANS) measurements of the VL in member of the nickelborocarbide superconductors, extended significantly beyond the first-order Bragg reflection, which is customarily the only one measured.
 This allows for a real-space reconstruction of the VL magnetic field profile, which among other things will provide information about the in-plane anisotropy of these materials.

 References: